 Suppliers are able to control what inventory is available to their retailer trading partners.
 Retailers and suppliers may need to discuss which items should be visible to both parties via the Dsco portal, as well as which descriptive attributes should be included in each item's Dsco entry.

-Step 1: Click the Dashboard icon and select Workflows > Inventory.
+Step 1: Click the navigation menu and select Workflows > Inventory.

 Step 2: The Inventory page is displayed with a list of all your SKUs.
 Use the filter options on the left to adjust the list the SKUs and find the inventory items you wish to view.

 Step 3: View details about a specific SKU by clicking the SKU link.

 Step 4: On the inventory detail page, view details such as mandatory SKU and quantity available data, UPC, item cost, or an image, description, and dimensions.

 Item creation and update information can be found by scrolling to the bottom of the page.
 This can be helpful if you need to know, for example, the last time an item received a quantity update.